oracle/odpi/doc/src/public_functions/dpiVar.rst

     the reference is NULL or invalid an error is returned.

+.. function:: int dpiVar_setFromBytes(dpiVar \*var, uint32_t pos, \
+        const char \*value, uint32_t valueLength)

+    Sets the variable value to the specified byte string.
+In the case of the variable's Oracle type being DPI_ORACLE_TYPE_NUMBER, the byte string is converted to an Oracle number during the call to this function.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **var** -- a reference to the variable which should be set.
+If the reference is null or invalid, an error is returned.
+If the variable does not use native type DPI_NATIVE_TYPE_BYTES, an error is returned.

+    **pos** -- the array position in the variable which is to be set.
+The first position is 0.
+If the position exceeds the number of elements allocated by the variable an error is returned.

+    **value** -- a pointer to the byte string which contains the data to be set.
+The data is copied to the variable buffer and does not need to be retained after this function call has completed.

+    **valueLength** -- the length of the data to be set, in bytes.

 .. function:: int dpiVar_setFromLob(dpiVar \*var, uint32_t pos, dpiLob \*lob)

     Sets the variable value to the specified LOB.